 Written by Ryan Smith on January 12, 2012 under Live

 January 9, 2012 Here we are, fresh into 2012, and what better way to kick of a new year than with a great new album!
 Darrin Vincent, one half of Bluegrass super group Dailey & Vincent strolled down the hall with a copy of their new record, The Gospel Side of DAILEY & VINCENT, along […]

-Written by Cory Lorentz on August 29, 2011 under Artists
+Written by Cory Lorentz on August 29, 2011 under Live

 Our friend, Audrey Sahl, wrote this guest blog for Mic Check: I checked out the first ever East Coast GRAMMY Camp last week, and was happy to see just as much talent represented in the East as out West.
 Converse Rubber Tracks hosted the evening’s open mic festivities, so I got a glimpse into the newly opened, […]

-Written by Cory Lorentz on July 25, 2011 under Artists
+Written by Cory Lorentz on July 25, 2011 under Live

 Our friend, Melody Demel, wrote this guest blog for Mic Check: I was in L.A. last week catching up with students at a summer camp put on by The Recording Academy called GRAMMY Camp.
 It was a pretty cool experience, as it gave me the chance to hang out with high school students who take […]

-Written by Ryan Smith on November 17, 2010 under Artists
+Written by Ryan Smith on November 17, 2010 under Live

 PASIC 2010 – Indianapolis, IN Nov 10-13 Percussive Arts Society International Convention This was my 15th time attending PASIC.
 I was joined this year by Shure Associates Rob Klegon and Matt Koschak who both had a hand in the development of the AWESOME new drum microphones we were going to display this year.
 Shure has […]